jerabaul29/example_python_module/README.md

 # example_python_module

-just a toy example of a python module
+Just a toy example of a python module.

+A nice blog post discussing this is: https://docs.python-guide.org/writing/structure/ .